 What is RSV anyway?

 Respiratory Syncytial (sin-SISH-uhl) Virus (RSV) is a common, respiratory viral infection.
 For most, it typically causes relatively mild, cold-like symptoms, usually lasting a week or two.
 However for young children and the elderly, it can be much more severe.
-It is the leading cause of pneumonia and bronchiolitis (inflammation of the small airways in the lungs) in children under one-years-old.
+This means that if someone says, “Oh, we just have a little runny nose,” it could be a signal to you to adjust your plans to avoid RSV.
+It is the leading cause of pneumonia and bronchiolitis (inflammation of the small airways in the lungs) in children under one-year-old.

 How to protect babies from RSV:

-• Wash your hands frequently and require anyone who comes into contact with baby to also wash their hands
+• Wash your hands frequently and require anyone who comes into contact with baby to also wash their hands.
+Keep hand sanitizer with you as well as an easy way to quickly disinfect hands.

-• Encourage family members (especially siblings!) to avoid kissing or touching baby’s face and hands
+• Make sure family members (especially siblings!) avoid kissing or touching your baby’s face and hands.
+Opt instead (if needed) for the back of the head – no kisses at all is preferable!

 • Remind everyone to keep their hands off their face/mouth